 By Spire Healthcare

-Page last reviewed: February 2021 | Next review due: February 2022
+Page last reviewed: April 2024 | Next review due: April 2025

 If you have a health concern, the first thing you want to find out is ‘what is wrong with me?’

 The consultant or specialist will want to know more about any problems you’ve been experiencing and may have a letter from your GP explaining why the appointment is needed.
-During your appointment they will also ask you specific questions to help with your diagnosis and may carry out a physical examination.
+During your appointment they'll also ask you specific questions to help with your diagnosis and may carry out a physical examination.
 The consultant or specialist may recommend tests including scans or X-rays to help with your diagnosis.

 Spire understands this and has a network of specialists and diagnostic teams to help you get answers as quickly as possible.